jim-collier/x9git/project/backlog.md

 - 🔘 A Windows install finishes with the program not on `PATH`, and `.ps1` is not in `PATHEXT`.

 - 🔘 Both installers install anyway when `SHA256SUMS` is absent, and say nothing at all on the `--release dev` path.

-- 🔘 The pipeline has no remote-sync stage, so the pull at publish time can carry in changes nothing tested.

 ### Features and enhancements